ec-026/Deep-Object-Damage-Analysis/README.md

 💡 **Additional Information**
 ------------------------------
-- For detailed instructions and code samples, check out our [wiki](link to your wiki or documentation).
 - Need help or want to contribute?
 We'd love to hear from you!
-Open an [issue](link to your issues) or submit a [pull request](link to your pull requests).
+Open an [issue](https://github.com/ec-026/Deep-Object-Damage-Analysis/issues) or submit a [pull request](https://github.com/ec-026/Deep-Object-Damage-Analysis/pulls).

 📌 **Important Note**
 -------------------------